 You purchased 5 Ethereum for $300 each in 2018.
 In 2020, you use 1 Ethereum to purchase an NFT.
 At the time of the purchase, your 1 Ethereum is worth $1,000.In this case, you incur a $700 capital gain ($1,000 - $300) when you spend your ETH to acquire the NFT.

-Capital gains and losses for the year get reported on IRS Form 8949 and included with your tax return.
+Gains and losses from your capital assets (including your NFT's) get reported on IRS Form 8949 and then included with Schedule D.

 You can learn how to fill out Form 8949 here.